 - Strain into an old-fashioned glass filled with ice.

-Instead, the ice in the glass should simply keep the drink cool while you enjoy it.
-I would even suggest pulling out one of those ice balls or giant cubes you have stashed away for your whiskey.
-The larger the ice, the slower it will melt and the less your drink will suffer from dilution.
+Tthe ice in the glass should simply keep the drink cool while you enjoy it.
+You might even consider pulling out one of those ice balls or giant cubes you have stashed away for your whiskey.
+The larger the ice, the slower it will melt, and the less your drink will suffer from unwanted dilution.

-There is no need to pull out your best vodka for a Mudslide, save that for your Vodka Martinis.
+There is no need to pull out your best vodka for a mudslide, save that for your vodka martinis.
 Instead, find a decent, inexpensive vodka for this drink.
 There are many great options available that you will want to keep in your bar's well to make cocktails like this a frugal drinker's dream.

 - Ramp up the caffeine and choose an espresso vodka like that from Three Olives.